UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

  - Configure Git for version control and repository management.
  - Ensure that the environment supports hot reloading for efficient development.

-1.User Registration
+1. User Registration
  - Develop and implement a user registration feature to allow users to create accounts.
  - Implement a registration form with fields for username, email, and password.

-2.Validate inputs:
+2. Validate inputs:
  - Email must be in a correct format.
  - Password must meet security standards (minimum length, special characters, etc.).
  - Duplicate emails should not be allowed.

-3.On successful registration:
+3. On successful registration:
  - Automatically log in the user or prompt for email verification.
  - Display clear error messages for invalid or incomplete inputs.
  - User Login